wotamann/vuetify-form-base/README.md

 We can use the v-on directive to listen to vuetify-form-base events **'focus', 'input', 'click', 'resize', 'swipe', 'update'** and run some Code when they’re triggered.

-With Default ID and listen all events with 'update':
+This Example use the Default ID and listen all events with 'update':

     <!-- HTML -->
     <v-form-base :value= "myValue" :schema= "mySchema" @update= "updateCode" />

-With Custom ID and listen all events in separate methods:
+This has a Custom ID and listen all events in separate methods.
+Your v-on Directive must append the Custom ID:

     <!-- HTML -->
     <v-form-base